cognitio-usp/cognitio-website/src/pages/noticias-e-artigos/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ## What the updates mean to you

 The Specialty Coffee Association of America (SCAA), founded in 1982, is a non-profit trade organization for the specialty coffee industry.
-With members located in more than 40 countries, SCAA represents every segment of the specialty coffee industry, including:
+With members located in more than 40 countries.

+SCAA represents every segment of the specialty coffee industry, including:

 * producers
 * roasters